 In July 2023, the UK Government laid down the Statutory Instrument to increase Fixed Penalty Notice (FPN) charges for fly tipping, littering, graffiti and duty of care offences.
 Supporting guidance confirms that fees should be set at an appropriate level to reflect local circumstances, including local ability to pay.
-This report sets out the proposed charges for Maidstone for the Policy Advisory Committee to consider before the decision is taken by Cabinet.
+This report sets out the proposed charges for Maidstone for the decision to be taken by Cabinet.